 International relocation to other jurisdictions

-Swiss multi-family offices may also assist you to relocate to other tax-friendly countries.
 International relocation to countries such as Gibraltar, Cyprus, Malta and Portugal offers the possibility of using schemes specially developed for affluent individuals.
 Under these schemes, there is little to no tax to be paid; you are granted a residence permit and, in most cases, access to Schengen countries without any visa requirements.
+Several of these jurisdictions also offer specific citizenship by investment programs for wealthy families.

 Last but not least, many countries offer excellent opportunities to structure a family's assets before relocation, in such a way (such as via trusts and private placement life insurance) so that the overall tax burden of the family will decrease significantly.

-A Swiss family office can support you with international relocation planning strategies and help you to comply with local rules and legislation.
-As affluent families become more internationally exposed every year, this should normally be one of the most important services of a high quality Swiss family office.
+A Swiss family office, private bank or local law firm can support you with international relocation planning strategies and help you to comply with local rules and legislation.
+As affluent families become more internationally exposed every year, this should normally be one of the most important services which a high quality Swiss family office provides.

 Our support to you

 We regularly deal with affluent families whom intend to relocate to Switzerland, Monaco, the United Kingdom or other jurisdictions.
-So, please do not hesitate to contact us when you would like to discuss how we can support you with our multi-family office selection services, or if you want to further discuss the benefits and possibilities of international relocation.
+So, please do not hesitate to contact us when you would like to discuss how we can support you with our family office advisory services, or if you want to further discuss the benefits and possibilities of international relocation.
 We look forward to supporting you.

 Author: Jan van Bueren, LLM, TEP